Arijit Singh: Vocals and musical style

-Singh's "mispronunciation" of the phonetic 'ta' syllable was criticized by India West while reviewing the song "Chunar".
-Similarly, Bollywood Hungama considered his pronunciation "flawed" in the title track of Khamoshiyan.
+Bollywood Hungama considered his pronunciation "flawed" in the title track of Khamoshiyan.
 However the producer of the film Khamoshiyan, Mahesh Bhatt said, "It is a sensational song.
-One of the best songs that I have heard in my lifetime and its poetry is simply brilliant."
+One of the best songs that I have heard in my lifetime, and its poetry is simply brilliant."

 While reviewing the rest of his tracks in the film, The Indian Express, felt that Singh's rendition of the song sounds as "he's on autopilot", though Rajiv Vijayakar from Bollywood Hungama felt his rendition was "emotional".

-Reviewing the song "Soch Na Sake" with music composed by Amaal Mallik from the movie Airlift Bollywood Hungama acclaimed Singh's rendition of the song.

 Singh insists on the presence of lyricists during recording sessions for a better understanding of the relevance of the words and feelings behind a song.
-He has said his favorite lyricists are Irshad Kamil, Sayeed Quadri, and Amitabh Bhattacharya.
+He has said his favourite lyricists are Irshad Kamil, Sayeed Quadri, and Amitabh Bhattacharya.
 While talking with Subhash Ghai at a question and answers session at Whistling Woods International Campus on arts and technique of singing at the 5th Veda Cultural Hub, Arijit said "Singing is like talking.
 It is an art of expression.
-There are other factors too but they all follow on once you understand your lyrics and rhythm well.
+There are other factors too, but they all follow on once you understand your lyrics and rhythm well.
 There are no rules.
-You just have to practice well."
-Sharing his childhood memories he said, "I mostly practiced modern Bengali and Indian classical music.
-My guru Rajendra Prasad Hazari inspired me to practice more of modern singing as according to him Indian classical was dying."
+You just have to practise well."
+Sharing his childhood memories, he said, "I mostly practised modern Bengali and Indian classical music.
+My guru, Rajendra Prasad Hazari, inspired me to practise more of modern singing, as according to him, Indian classical was dying."